xcp-ng/xcp-ng-org/docs/upgrade.md

 :::

 :::warning
-* When upgrading from *XCP-ng 7.5 or lower* or from *XenServer*, **it is very important to make sure clustering is not enabled on your pool**.
+* When upgrading from *XCP-ng 7.5 or lower* or from *XenServer* or *Citrix Hypervisor*, **it is very important to make sure clustering is not enabled on your pool**.
 It's a functionality that relies on proprietary software and that is not available in XCP-ng, and having it enabled before the upgrade will lead to XAPI being unable to start due to unexpected data in the database.
 If it is enabled or you already upgraded, see [this comment](https://github.com/xcp-ng/xcp/issues/94#issuecomment-437838544).
 :::

 ## Upgrade via installation ISO (recommended)

 This is the standard XCP-ng way.
-With this method, note that you can upgrade by "jumping" versions if you want (e.g. from 7.5 to 8.0 directly) without needing intermediate upgrade.
+With this method, note that you can skip any intermediate release (e.g. from 7.5 to 8.2 directly) without needing intermediate upgrade.

 It will backup your system to the backup partition and reinstall the system from scratch on the system partition.
 Your XCP-ng configuration (VMs, storage repositories and so on) is retained.

 **Any additional changes made by you to the system will be lost, so you will have to make them again.
-Including: changes to `/etc`, additional users created and their homes, local ISO SRs...**
+Including: changes to `/etc`, additional users created and their homes, local ISO SRs, [additional packages](additionalpackages.md)...**

 Steps:
 1. Download an installation ISO from the [download page](https://xcp-ng.org/download/).
 Choose either the standard installer or the network installer.